magicmarc/marks-reverie/src/content/posts/returning-to-eastford.md

 “Of course,” I said.
 “Who would want to conduct business with someone scruffy?”

 “That,” Minh murmured, “is even more unsettling.”

+Vincent threw up his hands.
+“This must be a nightmare!
+I need to wake up.”

 ## The Expat Bubble